Kidney stone size chart with measurements in CM and MM

 Classifying Kidney Stone Sizes

-Kidney stones are typically classified based on their diameter, which helps healthcare professionals assess the severity of the condition and determine appropriate treatment options.
-The following classification is commonly used:
+Kidney stones are usually classified based on their size, which helps doctors assess the severity of the condition and select the appropriate treatment.
+Here’s a common way they’re categorized:

-Small Stones: The diameter of medium-sized kidney stones ranges from 4 to 6 millimeters.
-They may pass through the urinary tract without causing significant discomfort or requiring medical intervention.
+• Small Stones: These are usually 4 to 6 millimeters in diameter.
+They might pass through the urinary tract without causing much discomfort or needing medical help.

-Medium Stones: Medium-sized kidney stones range from 4 to 6 millimeters in diameter.
-While they have a higher chance of causing discomfort and blockages, they can still pass naturally with increased fluid intake and appropriate management.
+• Medium Stones: These are also around 4 to 6 millimeters wide.
+They have a higher chance of causing discomfort and blockages, but they can still pass naturally with more fluids and proper care.

 Kidney Stone Size Chart in CM